-Prerequisites/Corequisites 6060
+Prerequisites/Corequisites AP6060

-The Foothill-De Anza Community College District adopts the following policy in order to provide for the establishing, reviewing, and challenging of prerequisites, corequisites, advisories on recommended preparation, and certain limitations on enrollment in a manner consistent with law and good practice.
-The policy has been developed and will be implemented pursuant to Section 53200(c)(1) of Title 5, which mandates primary reliance on faculty for the establishment of prerequisites.
+The Foothill-De Anza Community College District adopts the following procedures in order to provide for the establishing, reviewing, and challenging of prerequisites, corequisites, and advisories on recommended preparation.
+The procedures have been developed and will be implemented pursuant to the standards set by Title 5, which mandates primary reliance on faculty for the establishment of prerequisites.

-The Board of Trustees recognizes that, if these prerequisites, corequisites, advisories and limitations are established unnecessarily or inappropriately, they constitute unjustifiable obstacles to student access and success and; therefore, the Board adopts this policy which calls for caution and careful scrutiny in establishing them.
-Nonetheless, the Board also recognizes that it is as important to have prerequisites in place where they are a vital factor in maintaining academic standards as it is to avoid establishing prerequisites where they are not needed.
-For these reasons, the Board has sought to establish a policy that fosters the appropriate balance between these two concerns.

 A. College Policies and Procedures